alexmc1510/Udacity-Data-Analyst/Data-Analyst-Interview-Practice/Data-Science-Interview-Practice.md

 **6. If you were to start your data analyst position today, what would be your goals a year from now?**

 What really excites me is to translate my technical and problem-solving skills into products that can have a lasting impact on the business and the people.
+At first I would make myself comfortable with the Dow Jones database, ongoing business intelligence efforts, and large scale data science projects.
 I would continue analyzing the company's large treasure of datasets from tens of thousands of news and business sources in almost 200 countries to generate actionable insights that can add value to the business.
+I will learn about the customer metrics that Dow Jones tracks and work with the team to improve the experience of reading The Wall Street Journal.

 I envision myself as a data scientist and an invaluable asset to the team who constantly puts himself out of comfort zone.
 I understand lifelong learning will be an important part of realizing these goals, hence I will continue learning Machine learning, Deep learning, and Artifical Intelligence on my personal level.